-In addition to your social security contributions, there are three common types of tax self-employed people, and indeed anyone setting up business in Spain has to pay.
+In addition to social security contributions, there are three common types of tax self-employed people/anyone setting up business in Spain pays.

-Which taxes do I have to pay if I’m self-employed in Spain?
+Which taxes do self-employed people in Spain pay?

-- The first is known as the IAE (“Impuesto sobre Actividades Económicas”).
+The first is the IAE (“Impuesto sobre Actividades Económicas”).
 Relax!
 As of quite recently, “physical people”, a category which covers self-employed people, don’t have to pay this.
 It only applies to businesses, associations and societies.
-Even businesses are exempt unless they’re earning more than €1,000,000 per year, by which point presumably you can afford an accountant to worry about this kind of thing.
-That said, you’ll still hear the name thrown around from time to time.
+Even businesses are exempt unless they’re earning more than €1,000,000 per year, by which point presumably you can afford an accountant anyway.
+In any case, you’ll still hear the name thrown around from time to time.

-- The second is “IVA” (“Impuesto sobre el Valor Añadido“), which is known is the UK as good old VAT.
+The second is “IVA” (“Impuesto sobre el Valor Añadido“), which is the direct equivalent of the UK0s VAT.
 VAT in Spain is currently at 21%.
-With a bit of luck, you might be allowed to pay a lower rate depending on the kind of service or product you sell, but do be careful please – you hear horror stories of the Hacienda reclaiming back years of VAT after the opportunity to charge clients more has been missed.
+You might pay a lower rate depending on the kind of service or product you sell.

-If you have lived in Spain for a while and have never filled in the Declaración de la Renta, you should probably think about doing so during the next year.
-I must confess it was only in my fourth year in the country that I cottoned onto this fact, but as a young person earning very little, no-one seemed to be too bothered.
+If you have lived in Spain for a while and have never done the Declaración de la Renta, you should look into this.
+I must confess it was only in my fourth year in the country that I realised this.
+Fortunately, as a young person earning very little, no-one seemed to be too bothered.

-Once you’ve added up all these taxes, along with your social security contributions, you should budget on around 40% of your net income to go on taxes in the first six months of being self-employed in Spain.
+You will spend around 40% of your net income on taxes in the first six months of being self-employed in Spain.
+You can read more extensive information on tax amounts here.
 Make sure you don’t undercharge for your products or services, or you’ll find it difficult to stay afloat.